jchcdwgithub/MIST/README.md

 This task uses the AP MAC and site information to push a list of MACs to a site.
 ### Name AP
 This task uses names the APs according to the New WAP Name column in the installer excel workbook.
+### Assign APs to device profile
+This tasks assigns the APs in a site to the specified device profile defined in the config.yml file.
 ### Rename ESX AP
 This task works against the Ekahau file defined in the config.yml esx_file variable under sites.
 It renames the APs inside the Ekahau file to the AP name on the Mist dashboard.
 There are a few scenarios that this task can encounter:
 #### Unique AP names in the Ekahau file